esphome/esphome-docs/components/lvgl.rst

 So the inheritance happens like this: state based styles override the locally specified styles, which override the style definitions, which override the theme, which overrides the top level styles.

-The precedence (value) of states is quite intuitive, and it's something the user would expect naturally.
-E.g. if a widget is focused the user will still want to see if it's pressed, therefore the pressed state has a higher precedence.
-If the focused state had a higher precedence it would overwrite the pressed color.
+The precedence (value) of states is quite intuitive and it's something the user would expect naturally.
+For example, if a widget is focused the user will still want to see if it's pressed, therefore the pressed state has a higher precedence.
+(If the focused state had a higher precedence it would override the "pressed" color, defeating its purpose.)

 Feel free to experiment to discover inheritance of the styles based on states between the nested widgets.